Deprecated images FAQ

 You can search for the Virtual machine or Virtual Machine scale sets that are pinned to an image by running the following queries in Azure Resource graph:

-- To find the VMs running on any retired image, specify the retired image as follows and run the query in Azure Resource Graph replacing the values below with your image details as follows:
+• To find the VMs running on any retired image, specify the retired image and run the query in Azure Resource Graph.
+Replace the values with your image details:

 resources